 (2) Where the Authority by notice in writing under section 24F revokes permission for an owner to use a branding device owned by the Authority, that owner shall ensure that the branding device is returned to the Authority within such time as is specified in the notice.

-Penalty: $500.
+Penalty: a fine of $5 000.

+[Regulation 6 amended in Gazette 6 Dec 2011 p.
+5156.]

 7. Application of brand

 A person shall not brand the carcase of a declared or prescribed animal unless he is an inspector or is under the supervision of an inspector.

-Penalty: $500.
+Penalty: a fine of $5 000.

+[Regulation 7 amended in Gazette 6 Dec 2011 p.
+5156.]

 8. Appearance of brand

 (1) If an inspector is not satisfied with the appearance of a brand on the carcase of a declared or prescribed animal he may direct the owner —